CyberGeek121/Talescaper/ReadME.txt

 I’m Piyush Bhardwaj, A 15-year-old lad from New Delhi who just got into coding.
 I’ve known basic HTML and CSS since I was 12 but I started it taking seriously just recently.
 Web Development is just one of my hobbies.
 I am a self-proclaimed economist and am really into Politics, Geo-Politics, Technology, Science and Artificial Intelligence.

 Acknowledgement:
-Being an Artificial Intelligence enthusiast, pretty much everything on this page is done with the help of AI LLMS.
+Being an Artificial Intelligence enthusiast, pretty much everything on this page was done with the help of AI LLMS.
 And I made this page just 1-2 days before my Maths exams.

 Contact me @: piyushbhardwaj362009@gmail.com
 	      www.github.com/cybergeek121